Wave packets, "negative times" and the elephant in the room: Superluminality , negative times and abnormal delays

 Worse still, arranging for $ \overline x>L$ would make the duration $\t_{inside}$ negative, so the transmitted peak leaves the MZI before the incident one enters it.
 Such a behaviour was reported, for example in \cite{BEF}.
-Again, the same argument suggests that that nothing untoward happens also in this case.
+Again, the same argument suggests that nothing untoward happens also in this case.
 Besides, the notion of a \e{negative duration} is not defined, just as the concept of \e{negative probability}, which cannot be related to frequencies \cite{FeynNEG}.
-Rather than claiming \e{experimental evidence of quantum negative time}, one should perhaps question the method leading to this bizarre notion.

 Finally, the same applies to abnormally long delays, $\overline x << -v\t$, $\t_{inside} >>L/v$.
 One would also detect such particles in the tail of a broad wave packet, propagating only via the right arm of the MZI, where it experiences a much shorter delay $\tau$.